twilio/twilio-go/README.md

     <Pause length="10"/>
 </Response>
 ```

 ## Advanced Usage

-### Using Request Validator
+### Use the request validator

-Validating GET/POST Requests are coming from Twilio:
+Validate that GET/POST Requests are coming from Twilio:

 ```go
 package main